acenet-arc/fortran_oop_as_a_second_language/_episodes/type_bound_procedures.md

 ---
 We have been printing out parts of our vectors to see how the changes have been making affect them.
 It would be really nice to have an easy way to see a vector without having to explicitly print out the components of that vector we wish to seen every time.

 We can do this by creating a new subroutine `display`.
-We could do this in the usual way show below.
+We could do this in the usual way shown below.

 ~~~
 subroutine display(vec)